 I am recommending some modules on a website called datacamp.com.
-All the material I am recommending is free (although you do have to create an account) and runs online - you can do it in any web browser on your laptop or tablet and do not need to install software.
+All the material I am recommending is free (to you) and runs online - you can do it in any web browser on your laptop or tablet and do not need to install software.